 Conclusion

-Following the above-mentioned steps, you can migrate MySQL database between two servers easily, but to move MySQL database to another server can be quite cumbersome activity especially if it’s repetitive.
+Following the above-mentioned steps, you can migrate MySQL database between two servers easily, but to migrate MySQL database to another server can be quite cumbersome activity especially if it’s repetitive.
 An all-in-one solution like Hevo takes care of this effortlessly and helps manage all your data pipelines in an elegant and fault-tolerant manner.